-The resources to support you in your studies include books, e-books, and journals, as well as the college's VLE, Canvas.
+The resources to support you in your studies include books, e-books and journals, as well as the college Canvas, the college's virtual learning environment (VLE).
 Canvas provides an online platform for programme resources, allowing you to access materials 24 hours a day, 7 days a week.

-You will receive access to maritime specific documents and eBooks with membership to Witherby Connect and Regs4Ships.
-The Ocean Learning Platform is used to provide access to a library of videos designed for training industry professionals.
+The Learning Resource Centre provides access to all relevant publications, as identified on the reading lists.
+You will receive access to maritime specific documents and eBooks with membership to Witherby connect and Regs4ships.
+Access to the Ocean Learning Platform is available with a library of videos designed for training industry professionals.
+Canvas provides an online platform for programme resources, allowing you to access materials to supplement your classroom based studies 24 hours a day, 7 days a week.